sassoftware/sas-container-recipes/README.md

 - A [supported version](https://success.docker.com/article/maintenance-lifecycle) of [Docker-CE](https://docs.docker.com/install/linux/docker-ce/centos/) (Community Edition) must be installed on the Linux or Mac build machine.
 - Access to a Docker registry: The build process will push built Docker images automatically to the Docker registry.
 Before you run `build.sh`, run `docker login docker.registry.company.com`, and then make sure that the values in `$HOME/.docker/config.json` are correct.
 - Access to a Kubernetes environment and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed (required for the deployment step but not required for the build step).
-- **Strongly recommended:** A local mirror of the SAS software.
+- **Strongly recommended:** Create a local mirror repository of the SAS software.
 [Here's why](https://github.com/sassoftware/sas-container-recipes/wiki/The-Basics#why-do-i-need-a-local-mirror-repository).

 ### How to Build
 Examples of running `build.sh` to build multiple containers are provided below.
 A [non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) is recommended for executing the build command.

-**See the `docs/usage.txt` file or run `./build.sh --help` for the list of all required and optional arguments.**
+**Tip:** For the list of all required and optional arguments, see the docs/usage.txt file, or run `./build.sh --help` .

 #### Example One: Programming-Only Deployment, Multiple Containers